ddttom/doc2web/README.md

 - `--html-only`: Generate only HTML output, skip markdown
 - `--list`: Treat the input file as a list of files to process

+## Recent Fixes

+### v1.0.1 (2025-05-16)

+- Fixed an issue in `docx-style-parser.js` where undefined border values could cause errors
+- Improved XML namespace handling for better compatibility with different DOCX file formats
+- Added proper error handling for XPath queries to prevent crashes during style extraction

+## Troubleshooting

+### XML Namespace Errors

+If you encounter errors like `Cannot resolve QName w` or `Cannot resolve QName a`, this indicates an issue with XML namespace resolution in the DOCX file.
+These errors have been fixed in v1.0.1.

+### Border Style Errors

+If you see errors related to border values or styles, ensure you're using the latest version which includes fixes for handling undefined or missing border properties.

+### General Issues

+1. Make sure your DOCX file is not corrupted or password-protected
+2. Check that you have all required dependencies installed
+3. For large files, consider processing them individually rather than in batch mode

 ## Contributing